expo/expo/docs/pages/workflow/legacy-expo-cli.md

 import { Terminal } from '~/ui/components/Snippet';

 The global Expo CLI `expo-cli` was succeeded by the local CLI `@expo/cli` in SDK 46.
-This doc contains info on the now deprecated `expo-cli` package.
+This documentaion contains info on the now deprecated `expo-cli` package.

-If you're using a project that is SDK 46 or higher, please refer to the [Expo CLI docs](/workflow/expo-cli/).
+If you're using a project that is SDK 46 or higher, refer to the [Expo CLI docs](/workflow/expo-cli/).

 ## Installation